delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Psychometric tests | Timed tests, verbal tests, numeric tests | Ability / apitude for the job Information sessions | Presentation on opportunties available | Active listening - cues you are paying attention.

+In group exercises you have to be inclusive, you have to include everyone in solving a problem.

+Most of the time you will be asked to give a presentation, practice this a lot.
+Do as many presentations as you can before the assessment.

+Very commonly you'll be asked to retake the tests you've done online such as verbal reasoning, numerical reasoning.
+Sometimes people get their friends to do these online, so this is a test to make sure you know what you're doing.

 ### Social events